piontec/grpc-middleware-server/README.md

         LoggerFields: map[string]interface{}{"ver": "v0.1.0"}, // map of additional fields added to each log message
         LogHealthCheckCalls: true, // by default false - calls to HealthCheck are not logged
-        DisableHistogramMetrics: true, // by default false - disables per method execution time histograms, which are costly }
+        DisableHistogramMetrics: true, // by default false - disables per method execution time histograms, which are costly
+        additionalOptions: []grpc.ServerOption, // any additional options to pass to grpc.NewServer(...) call }
 )
 ```